Daniel Pascoe Interview

 Tell us about your writing technique.

 I start by fixing a plot in its barest outline, in timeline order, and then work through, scene by scene, chapter by chapter, until the story is complete: first draft.
 Then second, third, fourth drafts follow, going over and over the manuscript, word for word, until satisfied.
 Refinements are added, maybe plot changes if I think that will help, then redraft and redraft.
 My fourth book took nine drafts, and then the editorial process at the publishers resulted in two further complete redrafts, with plot changes.
 It’s a painstaking process.
 Sometimes I agonise for a whole day over one adverb change.

 For deadline, I created a bunch of characters around my version of a real event, the police shooting in Earl’s Court.
 I threw them together and left them alone to interact; I watched from the sidelines, pushed them around a bit, saw how the plot was developing, and padded the text out.
 That’s character-led fiction.

 Either way the fun is in the creation of the people and seeing how they react with each other.
 I can become quite attached to some of them, whether they are nice or not.
 If they are disposed of, I find that quite emotional.
 I have trouble letting some characters go.

-Four books on the shelf now, what’s the link?
+Six books on the shelf now, what’s the link?

-There is no link; the three stories are not connected in any way.
-But they are all tales of ordinary folk, driven to do extraordinary things by events.
+They are all tales of ordinary folk, driven to do extraordinary things by events.
 None of them fit neatly into a simple genre but are attempts to mix a literary approach with some fast-paced action – sort of literary-commercial hybrids.

 It’s the characters that interest me most: when put to the test, how do they measure up, how do they perform, what are their reactions, where are they vulnerable?